fluxcd/helm-operator/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature for Flux
+about: Suggest a new feature for the Flux Helm operator
 title: ''
-labels: blocked-needs-validation, enhancement
+labels: blocked needs validation, enhancement
 assignees: ''

 ---